julianacamilo/devfacul/README.md

-# UOLkut:

-<p>This project represents the third challenge of the Compass.UOL Scholarship Program.
-At this stage, a website inspired by the classic Orkut was created.
-The goal was to develop a responsive web application with multiple distinct page routes, allowing users to browse different sections on different devices.</p>

 ## List of Features:
 - Users can easily navigate through multiple pages, allowing them to explore different sections and contents of the site.